f-oracle/js-project-calculator/README.md

 6. Create a new Pull Request.

    ****Credits ****
-   This project was created by  __blackarch🦅
+   This project was created by Familusi Omobolaji Ezekial aka __blackarch🦅